 Our transportation planners focus on the effective movement of people within a campus considering all modes of transportation.
 This includes providing for proper walking and biking infrastructure (paths, bike lanes, bike racks), ensuring that there is adequate transit connectivity, ensuring adequate parking supply, and designing appropriate vehicle access and circulation.

 Universities need to regularly update their transportation networks, especially as campuses change, populations and commuters expand, and communities become more dense.
-Our traffic engineers aim to achieve the safe and efficient movement of people and goods using tools such as traffic control devices (signs, road surface markings, and traffic signals), road geometry, sidewalks and crosswalks, bicycle infrastructure, and modern parking facilities.
+Our traffic engineers aim to achieve the safe and efficient movement of people and goods using tools such as traffic control devices (signs, road surface markings, and traffic signals), road geometry, street lighting, sidewalks and crosswalks, bicycle infrastructure, and modern parking facilities.

 Finally, our transportation demand management (TDM) experts develop strategies to reduce driving and parking demand.
 TDM focuses on ways to develop more transportation choices for people without expanding private vehicle infrastructure such as roads and parking structures.